Kristina01111000/Drws_site/README.md

 - make them use paypal when checking out, shows up as credit card possible
 - at payment, say you will not be charged again after 4 months, "this learning program ends in four months, and your monthly payments will stop after your fourth month"
 - put down included with membership under courses, monthly and 4 month??

-To Do:

-- add easier logout to page (header?)

 Next call:
 - home page: